-Capital Asset additions for the year ended September 30, 2023 included the purchase of two trailers, a tractor, an air conditioning unit, a pressure washer, completion of the 2022 roadway bond street project, a drainage street project as well as the addition of a bullet proof window at City Hall.
+Capital Asset additions for the year ended September 30, 2024 included the purchase of three vehicles, completion of the City Hall parking lot and the continuation of the street drainage project.
 Information about the City's capital assets can be found in the notes to the financial statements.